rna-seq/pipeline/Readme.txt

 * 8Gb RAM in each of the machines/nodes

-* 4Gb RAM for may be sufficient for smaller datasets - YMMV
+* 4Gb RAM may be sufficient for smaller datasets - YMMV